vsetchinfc/beliefs-in-wreaths-google-ads/CLIENT-SUMMARY.md

 Your Google Ads campaign has strong fundamentals - excellent CTR and reasonable CPC - but is severely limited by:
 - Paused ad group (27 keywords offline)
 - Low budget/bids (minimal visibility)
-- No conversion tracking (can't measure ROI)
+- No conversion tracking (can't measure ROI) - ✅ ENABLED
 - Unfocused keywords (20+ irrelevant terms)

 **The good news:** These are all easy to fix, and we expect to see significant improvement within 30 days of implementing our recommendations.